SAR Analytics Solution by Synspective

 Synspective’s solution has significantly improved disaster monitoring and risk assessment worldwide.
 It reduces response time from weeks to hours, lowers monitoring costs compared to traditional surveys, and enables precise, large-area observation in challenging conditions.

 Notable case studies demonstrate the real-world impact of Synspective’s SAR Analytics Solution.
 In Guatemala City, in partnership with JICA (2018–2021), the platform monitored ground subsidence and identified three high-risk sinkhole locations that traditional surveys had missed.
-In Joshimath, India, it continues to track a sinking city to support preventive interventions, while in Jamaica, the solution contributed to UN-SPIDER’s Disaster Response Report following severe flooding.
+In Joshimath, India, it continues to track a sinking city to support preventive interventions, while in Jamaica, the solution contributed to a Disaster Response Report from the United Nations’ Space-based Information for Disaster Management and Emergency Response (UN-SPIDER), following severe flooding.
 Beyond these field applications, Synspective has successfully launched multiple commercial SAR satellites (StriX series), strengthening global disaster management capabilities and infrastructure monitoring.

 Plans for expansion